 To see the addresses of the library's databases, go to the Library web site.
 Students off-campus can access the databases by with following ID and password formats: The ID is the student's User Identification (W) Number.
 The password is the same as it is for Blackboard, which is the first two letters of the first name, the first two letters of the last name followed by the last four digits of the W number (ex. josm8999 for John Smith with W00008999).
 If students are on-campus, no ID or password is required.

 Blackboard's primary maintenance window is from 11 p.m.
 Thursdays until 3 a.m.
 Fridays.
-Our system is typically unavailable during this time, and I will let faculty and students know.
+Depending on the nature of the maintenance, the system might or might not be available during this time, and I will let faculty and students know.
 Because of this maintenance, if you have assignments due on Thursdays after 11 p.m., you might want to consider moving your due times to prior to 11 p.m.

 Welcome announcements and Zonemail